Skip to main content

 • Multi-step form architecture: A BrokerNotes case study showed conversion jumping from 11% to 46% by restructuring a single-page form into a multi-step flow without changing the number of fields.
 The skill recommends multi-step architecture for any form with more than four fields.

-• Social proof placement by traffic temperature: Cold traffic (paid, direct) converts better with social proof above the fold.
+• Social proof placement by traffic temperature: Cold traffic converts better with social proof above the fold.
 Warm traffic (email, retargeting) responds more to specificity lower on the page.
 The skill places social proof correctly based on the traffic source specified in the brief.

 • Carousel removal: Product carousels average 1% CTR.
 Removing them and using a single hero image produces 25–100% lift in page performance.
 The skill blocks carousel recommendations by default for conversion-focused landing pages.